hpollio-barbee/RhymeDict/README.md

 This feature takes the perfect rhyme of a word and changes some of the consonant phones based on how close the consonants are based on featural theory

 # Feature Rankings based on ARPABet (closest to phone is closest featurally)
-**Phones in parentheses are not included to save memory)
+**Phones in parentheses are not included in featural rhymes to save memory and make the featural rhymes more plausible

 - B \[b\]: P, D, (T, G, K)
 - CH \[tʃ\]: SH<->JH, (T, D, K, G )